Coomber History, Family Crest & Coats of Arms

 The surname Coomber was first found in Staffordshire at Comberford, a small village that dates back to 1187 when it was first listed as Cumbreford.

-Important Dates for the Coomber family
+Early History of the Coomber family

 This web page shows only a small excerpt of our Coomber research.
 Another 77 words (6 lines of text) are included under the topic Early Coomber History in all our PDF Extended History products and printed products wherever possible.